Carrie Fisher Death Star Wars Tribute, The Last Jedi

 Advertisement

 Describing a moment after right after wrapping Fisher's scenes on The Last Jedi, Kennedy told Vanity Fair: “The minute she finished, she grabbed me and said, ‘I’d better be at the forefront of IX!’
-Because Harrison was front and center on VII, and Mark is front and center on VIII.
+Because Harrison was front and centre on VII, and Mark is front and centre on VIII.
 She thought IX would be her movie.
 And it would have been.”

 By choosing not to kill off Leia in The Last Jedi, Johnson leaves us with that bittersweet possibility.
 And while Fisher will not appear in Episode IX, her rebellious spirit will live on in the new, strong female characters she paved the way for.
 Without Leia, there would never have been a Rey, a Jyn Erso, a Captain Phasma, a Rose Tico, or any of the other characters that seem to be causing certain white male fanboys so much distress.